rschisholm@wisc.edu

 I am a PhD student at the University of Wisconsin, Madison studying astrophysics under Prof. Elena D'Onghia.

-My research interests broadly span dwarf galaxy structure and dynamics, with an emphasis on the role of
+My research interests broadly span dwarf galaxy structure and dynamics, primarily through the lens of

 I am a member of the CLUES